 - Inspect the features’ possible values, units, and data types.

 - Identify any outliers, and investigate whether they’re actual outliers or due to errors in the data.

 Understanding where your dataset came from and how it was collected will help you discover potential issues.
-The following are common dataset issues to look out for.

 Real data can be messy!
 A “zero” value could be an actual measured “0,” or an indicator for a missing measurement.
 A “country” feature may contain entries in different formats, such as “US,” “USA,” and “United States.”